rust-minidump/minidump-pipeline/README.md

 * for each crash suite item:
   * run the app (via `minidumper-test`), which will crash, and produce a minidump with `minidumper`
   * process the minidump with `minidump-stackwalk`, producing reports and logs
-* compare the results against expectations
+* compare the results against expectations (just run-pass kind of checking, no assertions yet on the final output's contents)
 * emit a big full-report.json linking all the intermediate artifacts and results
 * set non-zero status if any tests unexpectedly failed